Project S.A.F.E. BB & Archery

 Volunteers must also complete Chaperone Training if they plan to be the leader of a group or accompany youth on overnight trips.
 Chaperone Training is completed during the State SAFE Certified Coaches trainings.

-Our BB Team will be accepting new members in January.
-There is a mandatory parent/student meeting at the 4-H Office on January 16 at 5:30.
+Our BB Team will be accepting new members in early January.
+There is a mandatory parent/student meeting at the 4-H Office in January.
 We will be shooting every Tuesday night from 5:00 - 7:00pm.
 You MUST use our guns.
 Boys and Girls are both welome to shoot with us.
-The first commpetition is on April 21.
-The State Tournament is on May 5.
+The first commpetition will probably be in April.
+The State Tournament will follow in early May.
 Spaces are very limited.
 This is free, but you will need to purchase your own safety glasses.
 For more information call Andy at 706-754-2318.

 ALL SHOOTERS MUST FILL OUT A MEDICAL FORM AND CODE OF CONDUCT FORM.
 The links are in red above.